ErfanTagh/flashcard-frontend/README.md

 The folder Auth0 components is related to the Auth0 service, as its name suggests.\
 ### `MainPage`

-The component of the app that the user is redirected to after authentication is the [MainPage Component](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/MainPage.tsx).\
+After authentication, the user is redirected to the [MainPage Component] (https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/MainPage.tsx).\

-Here the user can choose between reviewing existing flashcards or adding a new card.\
+Users can review existing flashcards or add new ones here.

 ![MainPage](flash1.png)

 ### `AddFlashcard`

-The [AddFlashcard Component](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/AddFlashcard.tsx) gets the new key and answer from the user and sends it the api for storing it in the users list of keys and values database.\
+Using the [AddFlashCard Component] (https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/AddFlashcard.tsx), the component receives the new key and answer from the user and stores it in the database for that user.\

-The following code in the component sends the entered key and value as a POST request to the "sendwords" endpoint.
+This component sends the entered key and value to the "sendwords" endpoint as a POST request.

 ```
 const handleSubmit = (event) => {